kyleliang919/GatedDeltaNet/README.md

 - `12/09/2024`: **Code Release**: Train your own Gated DeltaNet on Slimpajama dataset
 - Watch this space for more exciting updates!

+Here’s a refined version with improved grammar, readability, and clarity:

+---

 ## ❓ Frequently Asked Questions (FAQ)

-### 1️.
-Can I use Gated DeltaNet directly from FLA?
+### 1️⃣ Can I use Gated DeltaNet directly from FLA?

 Yes!
-You can directly import the Gated DeltaNet block from FLA.
-The following script shows how to do it from FLA or our repository:
+You can import the Gated DeltaNet block directly from FLA.
+The following script demonstrates how to do so using either FLA or our repository:

 ```py
 >>> USE_FLA = True